defarbs/farbsBot/README.md

 - Emojis associated with weather.
 Will change dependent on the "weather-type" values that are returned

 ###### Additional SideNote:
-- You will need to recreate 'config.json' and add your webhook token there
+- You will need to recreate 'config.json' and add your webhook token